omnidragon-io/docs/docs/guides/frontend-integration.md

 sidebar_position: 20
 ---

 This is the minimal glue code your frontend needs.
-For constants (addresses, EIDs, RPCs), use the Frontend Config cheat sheet.
+Constants are in Quick Start.

 ## TL;DR
-1) Import constants from Frontend Config
+1) Define constants (see Quick Start)
 2) Quote LayerZero fee with `quoteSend`
 3) Call `send` with `value = nativeFee`
 4) Optionally confirm on destination with `balanceOf`

-Links: /docs/guides/frontend-config
+Links: see Quick Start

-> Use the Frontend Config cheat sheet for constants: token/registry, EIDs and RPCs.
->
-> - See: /docs/guides/frontend-config
+> Constants (token/registry, EIDs and RPCs) are listed in Quick Start.

 ## ABI Notes (OFT)
 - OFT `SendParam` (struct): `(uint32 dstEid, bytes32 to, uint256 amountLD, uint256 minAmountLD, bytes extraOptions, bytes composeMsg, bytes oftCmd)`